-Required Courses (67-70)(1) Writing I First Semester WRT 101 Cr.
-Hrs.
+Required Courses (67-70)(1) First Semester Cr.
+Hrs

+Writing I WRT 101 3

 Psychology I PSY 100 3

 Intro. to Admin. of Justice AJS 101(2) 3

 Criminal Law AJS 109(2) 3

 Accounting for Public Agencies Reading Requirement (3) ACC 173 3

-15
+a the unitary of vestors in the second sectors of the 15

 Second Semester

 Writing II WRT 102 3

 Psychology II PSY 101 3

 Rules of Procedure AJS 201(2) 3

 Crime and Delinquency Business and Professional AJS 225(2) 3

 Communication SPE 120 3

-Math Elective (4) 3
+Math Elective(4) 3

 18

 Third Semester

-Social Science Elective (5) 3
+Social Science Elective(5) 3

 Humanities or HUM 110 4

 Option(6) (3-6)

-Human Anatomy and Physiology I (7) LSC 120 4
+Human Anatomy and Physiology I(7) LSC 120 4

 Juvenile Justice Procedures AJS 212(2) 3

 Criminal Procedures AJS 115(2) 3

 Total 17

 Total with option (16-19)

 Fourth Semester

-Social Science Elective (5) 3
+Social Science Elective(5) 3

 Humanities or HUM 111 4

 Option(6) (3-6)

-Human Anatomy and Physiology II (7) LSC 121 4
+Human Anatomy and Physiology II(7) LSC 121 4

 Treatment of the Offender AJS 245(2) 3

 Introduction to Computers CSC 100 3

 Total 17

 Total with option (16-19)

-- \(1) These courses are required.
+(1) These courses are required.
 Their arrangement by semester as specified is not required.
-The student should be careful, however, to - satisfy any prerequisites before taking a more advanced course.
-See an advisor. - \(2) Core Courses: D grades do not fulfill graduation requirement. - \ (3) For reading requirement see page 26.
+The student should be careful, however, to satisfy any prerequisites before taking a more advanced course.
+See an advisor.

+- (2) Core Courses: D grades do not fulfill graduation requirement. - (3) See General Education Requirements under the Graduation section of this catalog for the reading requirement.
 A strong reading background is helpful in this program.
 Students are required to achieve a minimum score of 12th grade reading proficiency as determined by the reading department in order to receive a degree in this program.
-The student is urged to take the reading test at the beginning of the program and to correct any reading deficiency early in the program. - \(4) In order to count as a transferable course, this math elective must be Algebra II (MTH 130) or above.
+The student is urged to take the reading test at the beginning of the program and to correct any reading deficiency early in the program. - (4) In order to count as a transferable course, this math elective must be Algebra II (MTH 130) or above.
 The student is urged to take this course if it was not taken in high school.
-Algebra II (MTH 130) will be helpful as a background course for upper division statistical methods courses. - \(5) Requires minimum of 6 units from Anthropology, Psychology, or Sociology, in addition to PSY 100 or 101.
+Algebra II (MTH 130) will be helpful as a background course for upper division statistical methods courses. - (5) Requires minimum of 6 units from Anthropology, Psychology, or Sociology, in addition to PSY 100 or 101.
 Choose transferable courses.
-See an advisor. - \(6) See page 26 for Humanities options. - \(7) Prior to taking LSC 120, 1212, students should either have had Chemistry in high school, or taken Fundamentals of Chemistry (CHM 110) at either Pima or another college.
+See an advisor. - (6) See General Education Requirements under the Graduation section of this catalog for Humanities options. - (7) Prior to taking LSC 120, 121, students should either have had Chemistry in high school, or taken Fundamentals of Chemistry (CHM 110) at either Pima or another college.
 The student is urged to correct any deficiency in this area during this semester.
+Students who are transferring into the Rehabilitation program at the U of A must take LSC 120 & 121.
+Students transferring into other programs may substitute 2 semesters (8 units) of another transferrable lab science.